 Request Expert Tax Advice for Non-Resident Landlords

-Options for Managing Tax as a Non-Resident Landlord
+How to Manage Tax as a Non-Resident Landlord

-Here’s a breakdown of the 2 methods you can use:
+Here’s a breakdown of each method:

 Option 1: Tenant Withholding Tax

 With this method, your tenant is responsible for withholding 20% of their monthly rent and paying it directly to Revenue on your behalf.
-For example, if your tenant’s rent is €1,000 per month, they would pay you €800 (80%) and remit the remaining €200 (20%) to Revenue.

 At the end of the year, your tenant will issue you a Form R185, which details the taxes paid.